spacewalkingninja/sqlite-web-NOT-SHIT/README.md

   * Tables
   * Columns (yes, you can drop and rename columns!)
   * Indexes

 * Export data as JSON or CSV.
 * Import JSON or CSV files.
 * Browse table data.

+AND NOW BY FUCKING MAKING A GOOD PIECE OF SOFTWARE U CAN ADD OR EDIT OR DELETE ROWS FROM THE TABLES!
+With love, spacewalkingninja!

 ### Screenshots